-The Physical Education Studies course contributes to the development of the whole person.
-It promotes the physical, social and emotional growth of students.
-Throughout the course, emphasis is placed on understanding and improving performance in physical activities.
+The course contributes to the development of the whole person and promotes the physical, social and emotional growth of students.

 Students will have the opportunity to integrate theory and practice, which is a central focus of the course.
 They will study the interrelationship between functional anatomy and coaching concepts and analyse how these factors influence individual and team performance in a practical setting.
 Additionally, students will engage as performers, leaders, coaches and planners of physical activity.